message/iata/UG.md

-Published 17.08.2021
+Published 18.08.2021
-1. Suspension of visa on arrival facilities lifted.
+1. Suspension of visa on arrival facilities for passengers with a normal passport.
 2. Flights from India are suspended.
 - This does not apply to humanitarian, medevac and repatriation flights.
 3. Passengers must have a negative COVID-19 PCR test taken at most 72 hours before departure from the first embarkation point.